Browns stun 49ers 19-17, hand San Francisco its first loss and QB Brock Purdy his first as starter

 They turned to Walker, who was only signed in August, and the 28-year-old showed poise on Cleveland’s final drive — and got away with a questionable throw into the end zone — to set up Hopkins for the winner.

-Walker completed 18 of 34 passes for 192 yard with two interceptions.
+“My view was his intent wasn’t at all to do that,” 49ers coach Kyle Shanahan said.
+“It looked like the receiver was coming in there, jumping, too.
+It looked like they touched helmets from where I was.
+It didn’t look that violent.”

-Purdy was out of sync most of the afternoon against Cleveland’s top-rated defense, and things got even tougher for the second-year QB when Samuel went out with a shoulder injury and McCaffrey couldn’t push through an oblique issue.
+Purdy was out of sync most of the afternoon, and things got even tougher for the second-year QB when Samuel went out with a shoulder injury and McCaffrey couldn’t push through an oblique issue.

-Still, Purdy got an interference call on San Francisco’s final possession and made a couple nice throws to Jauan Jennings before the 49ers brought out Moody.
-He came in 9 of 9 on field-goal tries before missing a 54-yarder in the first half.

 On the road for the first time in four weeks, the 49ers began mixing it up with the Browns about 30 minutes before the opening kick.